-How messaging platforms boost marketing performance
+How messaging platforms improve marketing and customer experience

-[Rachel] All right.
+Rachel: All right.
 Hello, everyone.
 Thank you for joining us for today’s webinar.
 My name is Rachel and I’m the partner marketing manager here at CallRail.
 For those of you unfamiliar with CallRail, we provide attribution software to more than 100,000 businesses and marketing agencies to help improve marketing ROI.

 Today, we are discussing how messaging platforms like Slack are changing the way we monitor our marketing programs, and how these principles can boost your ROI as a marketer.
-Before we get started, I’d like to review a couple of housekeeping items.
-First, please note that our phone lines are muted to avoid any distracting background noises.

-All right.
-I’d like to introduce our speakers.
-Today you’ll be hearing from Michael Sengbusch, CEO and co-founder of Eletype, and Christina Bourne, a product marketing manager here at CallRail.
+You’ll be hearing from Michael Sengbusch, CEO and co-founder of Eletype, and Christina Bourne, a product marketing manager here at CallRail.

 I’m the CEO and co-founder of Eletype.
 We are a marketing monitoring solution, and we happen to be a 100% messaging-based solution, and we deliver our technologies through messaging platforms like Slack.
 And over the past year or so, Christina and I have had the opportunity to work closely together on a bunch of messaging projects here at CallRail.
 And I guess we’ll just go ahead and get started.